EzDzzIt/vsaarch64/README.md

 -On first boot, game script data is parsed from a .csv file.
 A separate .ini file is then saved in the game directory which can be called for much faster startup on subsequent boots (60s -> 1s).
 This file needs to be removed if the .csv file is updated. <br />

--"buffer" variable for text spacing increased in battle objs <br />
+-"var buffer" variable for text spacing increased in battle objs <br />

 ## *ToDo*

--Test zipping splash screen into .apk <br />

 -Compress audio data to lower ram usage <br />

 -Play through each ending to ensure they are all attainable <br />

+-Adjust main script to include auto-patching of base game data using xdelta3 <br />

 -Test on other devices <br />

 -Add save backup script for testing paths <br />

+-Fix (or wait for a fix for) Splash Screen Rendering in gmloader-next <br />